 NOTE: Full visit information will be shared in writing with you and your child’s primary health care provider, subspecialists, and others as indicated by signed release of information forms.

-GOALS OF THE CLINIC TEAM
+GOALS OF THE FEEDING TEAM

 - Optimize growth and nutrition intake.

 - Help families develop their child’s feeding skills and behaviors appropriate for their child’s developmental level.